Jisjo/ansible_docker-build-and-push-to-dockerhub/README.md

       register: git_status
 ```

-It will login to docker hub and build the image.
-After bulding the image will push to dockerhub.
-The below steps only run when there is any chnages in github repo.
+It will log in to the docker hub and build the image.
+After building the image will be pushed to the docker hub.
+The below steps only run when there are any changes in GitHub repo.
 ```yml
     - name: "Build - Login to remote Repository"
       when: git_status.changed == true